 – Cynthia Scanlon, Founder

-Grief Counselor
+Grief Counseling

-One-on-one counseling with a Certified Grief Recovery Specialist.
+One-on-one grief counseling with a Certified Grief Recovery Specialist.
 Our program offers several options to support you to work with your grief.
 You may choose from some of the seasoned Specialists or work with a Specialist who is still in the mentoring program.
 This gives you options that work for you and your budget.
 Advanced students can hone their skills while being supervised by trained mentors.
 This allows you to make a choice that fits your needs.

-Grief Support →
+Grief Counseling Support →

 “Our vision is to guide people through grief and fear